 db ‘Hello, World!’, 10, 0

-- Save the file with any name example XYZ.asm; the extension should be “.asm”.
+- Save the file with any name, for example, XYZ.asm, with the extension.’ asm.’

-- The above file needs to compile with the help of an assembler that is NASM (Netwide Assembler).
+- The above file must compile using the NASM assembler (Netwide Assembler).

-- After this, Nasm creates one object file that contains machine code but not the executable code that is XYZ.obj.
+- Nasm then generates one object file, XYZ.obj, which contains machine code but not executable code.